hannaliebl/hannasthoughts/content/posts/the-garden-year-1-establishing-blueberries/index.md

 I mostly just went with the varieties my mom uses, and asked a neighbor who also has blueberries which plants are great producers for the specific climate we are in.

-I settled on Bluecrop, Blueray, and Patriot, all northern highbush varieties.
+I settled on two plants each of Bluecrop, Blueray, and Patriot, all northern highbush varieties.
 Having multiple varieties helps with cross-pollination and, in turn, more berries.
 I also wanted to have some variety in ripening time, and Blueray and Patriot ripen a bit before Bluecrop, allowing for, ideally, a good crop of berries for all of July and into the beginning of August.
 I was particularly excited for Patriot, a variety created at the University of Maine, which has great fall color and tastes excellent.

 ## Selecting a location and preparing the bed